SGSSGene/seqan3_tools/README.md

   - st_index_search
     - searches for given queries using an 2FM-Index
   - st_fasta_cut
-    - reduces a fasta file to either a certain number of base pairs or a certain number of chromosoms
+    - reduces a fasta file to either a certain number of base pairs or a certain number of chromosomes
   - st_binary_rev
     - reverses a binary file bytewise without loading the complete file into memory
+  - st_scheme_build
+    - constructs a search scheme
+  - st_scheme_stat
+    - prints information about a search scheme

 ## Usage
     $ st_fastq2fasta input.fastq > output.fasta